cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-marco-nenciarini/index.md

 This week the spotlight shines on [Marco Nenciarini](https://github.com/mnencia), Esteemed Senior Principal Engineer at EDB.
 A title Marco doesn't like to use, since to him it sounds "a bit pretentious".
 Marco is one of the original creators of CloudNativePG.
-He was part of the initial team at 2ndQuadrant that began exploring how to run PostgreSQL effectively on Kubernetes, back in 2019.
+He was part of the initial team at 2ndQuadrant that, back in 2019, began exploring how to run PostgreSQL effectively on Kubernetes.

 Marco contributed to the initial architecture and codebase and had "countless discussions" with Leonardo (Cecchi) and Gabriele (Bartolini) about the